nickgarlis/probot-profanity/README.md

 # Configuration for probot-profanity - https://github.com/nickgarlis/probot-profanity

 # Language to detect profanity in.
-# Choose one of the following: 'en'
+# Choose one of the following: 'en', 'es'
 language: 'en'

 # Set to true to censor issues (defaults to false)